 Detroit’s Packard Motor Car Company offered the first air-conditioned car in 1939.
 The 1940 Packard was the first car to offer factory-installed air-conditioning.
 Unfortunately, only 1,500 cars were made.
 The A/C unit sat in the trunk and took up alot of room.
 It wasn’t until 1953 that Chrysler’s Airtemp was an available option for the average vehicle production.

 #7 A Michigan Cop Made the World’s First Modern Traffic Light

 What is Michigan Known For? – William L. Potts, born in Bad Axe, Michigan, is credited with inventing the modern traffic signal.
 By 1920, obsolete green and red lights were used, but they did not give drivers enough time to stop when moving at incredible speeds.

 Potts was a Detroit police officer who conceived and built the green, yellow, and red light systems.
 His first traffic signal was installed at the intersection of Woodward and Michigan Avenues in Detroit.

 #6 Michigan Made the First Tunnels For Travel Between Two Nations

-The only means to travel vast distances in the late 1800s was by rail.
-The St. Clair Tunnel between Port Huron, Michigan, and Sarnia, Ontario, was the first international tunnel built-in 1891, followed by the Michigan Central Railway Tunnel between Detroit and Windsor in 1910.
+Rail was the only means to travel vast distances in the late 1800s.
+The St. Clair Tunnel between Port Huron, Michigan, and Sarnia, Ontario, was the first international tunnel built in 1891, followed by the Michigan Central Railway Tunnel between Detroit and Windsor in 1910.